This grape and goat cheese crostini is filled with antioxidants and no added sugar. Plus, it whips up in just 15 minutes––no time at all!

 I can’t wait to hear what you think of this recipe, which is a perfect snack for the holiday season or any day.
 Hopefully you will make it for someone special—even if that person is yourself!
 I recommend using regular goat cheese, not whipped goat cheese.

 While drinking the grape juice is a great way to get these benefits, there are plenty of fun ways to cook with it, too.
-In addition to these crostinis, you might enjoy other grape recipes such as a smoothie with grape juice.
+In addition to these goat cheese crostinis, you might enjoy:

 Goat Cheese Crostini with Pan-Roasted Grapes